zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/_index.md

 ![ArcBox Kubernetes diagram](./k8s.png)

-ArcBox deploys one Rancher (K3s) cluster running on an Azure virtual machine.
-This cluster is then connected to Azure as an Azure Arc enabled Kubernetes resource (ArcBox-K3s).
+ArcBox deploys one single-node Rancher K3s cluster running on an Azure virtual machine.
+This cluster is then connected to Azure as an Azure Arc enabled Kubernetes resource (_ArcBox-K3s_).

 ### Azure Arc enabled Data Services